mozilla/mig/doc/cheatsheet.rst

 File module
 -----------

-You can find detailled documentation by running `mig file help` or in the online doc at `doc/module_file.html`_.
+You can find detailed documentation by running `mig file help` or in the online doc at `doc/module_file.html`_.

 .. _`doc/module_file.html`: http://mig.mozilla.org/doc/module_file.html